University of Wisconsin Stout | Wisconsin's Polytechnic University

 For more information about enrollment, contact the center at 715/232-1478, e-mail email@example.com or visit the Child and Family Study Center website.

 Technology and Information Services (TIS) provides a variety of services in support of graduate student and faculty research.
 Some of those services include statistical consulting, assistance with the Statistical Package for the Social Scientist (SPSS) software for statistical analysis, and data preparation and input through either optical scanning of mark-sense forms or hand input.
-Numerous personal computers are available in classroom buildings, the Library Learning Center and in the campus general access computer laboratory in Micheels Hall 184.
+Numerous personal computers are available in classroom buildings and the Library Learning Center.
 Internet access for research purposes and electronic mail are available on all of these machines, as well as through local dial-up remote access.
 All services are provided free for graduate student unfunded research.
-There is a minimal fee for printing in the Library Learning Center and Micheels Hall computer lab.
+There is a minimal fee for printing in the Library Learning Center.

 Additional information is available online at tis.uwstout.edu.